Our impact / Impact report 2025

 Transformational change for scholars

 We asked our alumni how the scholarship program impacted them.
-They overwhelmingly reported individual growth through personal development and professional shifts though networking and capacity building, including:
+Alumni overwhelmingly reported individual growth through personal development and professional shifts through networking and capacity building.

 Heightened confidence

-Our alumni are encouraged to think outside the box – embracing new ideas, challenges and sharing their experiences.
-This shift translates to a range of external changes: better decision making, taking on leadership and public-facing roles and motivation for further study.
+The scholarship program encourages our alumni to think outside the box - helping them embrace fresh ideas, take on new challenges (including risks) and share their experiences with confidence.
+This shift at the personal level translates directly to a range of external changes: better decision-making, taking on leadership and public-facing roles and motivation for further study.

 Broader network and opportunities